UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Admins need to be able to upload attachments and notes related to donations

 Grants Module
-* Tracks and records all grants
-  * Includes grant information regarding the organization’s name, grant name, status of the grant, amount requested, amount received, start date, and due dates
 * Tracks budget and expenses for each grant
-* Admins need to be able to manually edit and update grant information
 * Admins need to be able to upload attachments and notes related to grants
 * Admins shall be able to assign tasks for specific grants

 Constituents Module
-* Tracks and keeps a record of all constituents
+* Tracks and keeps a record of all constituents (donors, volunteers)
 * Creates a profile page for all constituents
-  * Includes personal and business information (names, addresses, contact details, organization affiliated with, etc.)
+  * Includes personal and business information (names, addresses, contact details)
-  * Includes information regarding their donations and pledges
+  * Includes information regarding their donations
   * Includes information related to volunteer work (trainings, certifications)
+* Tracks all organizations
+* Creates a page for each organization
+  * Includes representatives and personal information (name, contact details)
+  * Includes organization's name, location, and website link
-* Admins need be able to add information to constituents’ profile
+* Admins need be able to add information
-* Admins need be able to edit and update information in constituents’ profile
+* Admins need be able to edit and update information
-* Admins need to be able to search through the record of constituents
+* Admins need to be able to search through the record of constituents and organizations

 Volunteers Module
 * Event Registration